Spyros Fourlanos

-Spyros Fourlanos (Σπύρος Φουρλάνος, born 19 November 1993) is a Greek professional footballer who plays as a midfielder for Super League 2 club Chania.
+Spyros Fourlanos (Σπύρος Φουρλάνος, born 19 November 1993) is a Greek professional footballer who plays as a midfielder for Gamma Ethniki club Loutraki.

 Career

 Fourlanos comes from Panathinaikos's youth ranks.

-On 27 November 2011, during a Superleague match vs. OFI Crete, he made his debut for the men's team of Panathinaikos coming on as a substitute.
+On 27 November 2011, during a Super League match vs. OFI, he made his debut for the men's team of Panathinaikos coming on as a substitute.

 On 15 May 2013, he agreed a transfer to Club Brugge.
-On 31 December 2013 he was loaned from Club Brugge to Kalloni for 6 months.
+On 31 December 2013 he was loaned from Club Brugge to AEL Kalloni for 6 months.
 The 20–year–old midfielder had agreed to a six–month loan deal as he wanted to be playing first team football more regularly.

 In June 2014, he signed with Greek Super League club Panionios, but after six months he signed with Panachaiki, on a 2.5 years contract.
 On 17 November 2015, after having been a free agent, he signed for German 3.
 Liga side Sonnenhof Großaspach until 2017.
 On 28 August 2016, he signed with Chania for an undisclosed fee.
-On 29 January 2017, he scored his first goal in his professional career in a 4–0 home win against Kalloni.
+On 29 January 2017, he scored his first goal in his professional career in a 4–0 home win against AEL Kalloni.
 On 25 August 2017, he re–signed with his former club Panachaiki.